To do before 2023 ends

 Various policy options

-Then you also have the choice between a restitutiepolis, a naturapolis, a combinatiepolis, and budgetpolis.
+For your basic insurance, you also have the choice between a restitutiepolis, a naturapolis, and a combinatiepolis.

-Of these four insurances, the restitutiepolis is most expensive, but it gives you the freedom to select the health care provider or hospital of your preference.
+Of these three insurances, the restitutiepolis is most expensive, but it gives you the freedom to select the health care provider or hospital of your preference.
 The insurance will cover the bills of all health care providers, even if they don’t have a contract with each other.
 In 2024, the number of restitutiepolis options will decrease, in favor of the combinatiepolis.

 The combinatiepolis is a combination of the naturapolis and the restitutiepolis.